 You can find great beginner ukuleles for as low as $30 or so.
 But if you want to invest in something more high-quality that has better sound and stays in tune, you should expect to spend anywhere between $100 and even $500.

 The Importance of Quality When Buying a Ukulele

 The ukulele is a relatively cheap instrument, but you’ll want to make sure to invest in a good one if you want to get the best experience and value out of ukulele playing.
 A cheap ukulele may get the job done at first, but it’s almost certain that it will break or fall apart faster than a high-quality one.
 Ukuleles are generally made of wood and a synthetic material called plastic.
 Top-quality ukuleles have an all-wood construction, while cheap ones will use a lot of plastic.
 Ukuleles made with all wood are far better because they are more durable and will sound better than plastic ones.
 They are more expensive because they are made with better materials.

 Budget Ukuleles: Cost Around $50

-The main reasons why you want to know the cost of a ukulele is to make sure you can afford it and that it will give you value for your money.
+Make sure you can afford the cost of a ukulele and that it will give you value for your money.
 The budget ukulele category is tricky because you can find some pretty amazing ukuleles in this category as well as a lot of bad ones.